 - Review preparation of the SF-425 and APR financial tables.

 - Review of the audit process preparing for the A-133 audit.

 - Learn techniques for financial monitoring and self-monitoring.

 Who Should Attend

-This training is targeted for any person who is responsible for the financial administration of housing program funds including financial managers, controllers, accountants, bookkeepers and accounting technicians.
-Managers and Directors who supervise these positions and wish to gain a better understanding of financial requirements are also encouraged to attend.
+This training is targeted to those responsible for the financial administration of housing program funds including financial managers, controllers, accountants, bookkeepers and accounting technicians.
+Managers and directors who supervise these positions and wish to gain a better understanding of financial requirements are also encouraged to attend.